trashbirdecology/bbsAssistant/README.md

 Downloading all the data to file takes 10-15 minutes, so only run if you have not recently downloaded the BBS data.

-Let’s focus on a single speices and state for brevity:
+Let’s focus on a single species and state for brevity:

-First, let’s retrieve the regions of data that are avilable.
+First, let’s retrieve the regions of data that are available.
 The function `get_regions` retrieves the .zip filenames of all U.S. states and Canadian provinces, including their reference numbers and region codes.